chm15/Game_Engine/README.md

 # Game Engine
-This is an entity-component system based multiplayer game engine.
+This is an entity-component-system based multiplayer game engine.